 Boston, MA 02114

-Within four months of receipt of complete documentation, the Board of Bar Examiners will notify the foreign law school graduate, in writing, of whether he or she has been determined to have met the educational sufficiency requirements to sit for the bar examination or apply for admission on motion and, if not, what additional steps must be taken in order to obtain a future determination of educational sufficiency.
+Within four months of receipt of complete documentation, the Board of Bar Examiners will notify the foreign law school graduate, in writing, of whether he or she has been determined to have met the educational sufficiency requirements to sit for the bar examination or petition for admission by motion and, if not, what additional steps must be taken in order to obtain a future determination of educational sufficiency.